 My bare feet splash into puddles, anklets rattling as I stroll through the marketplace, the water travelling up my ankles and sinking into my skin.
 Men stop and stare; they cannot help it.
 They temporarily forget their wives, even the ones who are genuinely in love with their spouses, and their minds fill with sensual thoughts with me as the object of their desire.
 The strong-willed ones look away, but for no more than a second before their eyes come back to me like a boomerang returning to its owner.
 Like I said, they cannot help it.

 I am not just beautiful, I embody beauty itself.
 My skin shines like a thousand suns are beneath it; it’s colour the same as dark coffee beans.
-My beasts are magnificent; shaped like identical upturned Calabashes and they are never dry.
+My breasts are magnificent; shaped like identical upturned Calabashes and they are never dry.
 I am fertility after all.
 My hips are hypnotic in their movement, they dance in response to the music of my coral waist beads.
 My lips curve in a small smile, I move with a destination in mind.
 I know where I’m going and what, rather Who I want.
 The other mortal men don’t matter, I flick their lustful thoughts away like flies, a small frown forming on my face at some of them.

 The market continues to stare in awe as I pass through, the men lustful, the women jealous and in awe at the same time.
 If only they knew.
 It is I who lined their wombs, I am the fluid in their semen, I am the one who makes it possible for seeds to grow in the darkness of wombs and become babies who will become men and women.
 I have been here from the very beginning.